 The Education Act allows the Board to use its accumulated surplus to balance its operating budget, but it also restricts the use in any school year to 1% of the operating grants provided by the Ministry.
-For the 2019-2020 Revised Estimates, this amount is \$8.5 million.
+This amount is \$8.5 million for 2019-2020.
 Approval to use accumulated surplus in excess of this amount must be obtained from the Ministry.
+The Ministry has been advised of the circumstances underlying the possible increased reliance on the accumulated surplus.

-Table 5 presents the components of accumulated surplus and shows the anticipated use and alignment of the projected 2019-2020 net operating surplus of \$8.4 million.
-The District is within the 1% compliance required.
+Table 5 presents the components of accumulated surplus and shows the anticipated use and alignment of the projected 2019-2020 net operating deficit of \$9.7 million.
+The District is slightly over the 1% compliance threshold.